The Mayan Heartland. Quiché is one of Guatemala’s largest and most diverse departments and loaded with trails to explore.

 Mountain biking in Quiché Guatemala is just beginning to explode.
-The area is home to cool weather, light pine forests, and deep canyons connected by a dense web of ancient Mayan paths – still in use to this day.
-Locals here are among the most enthusiastic riders in the country practicing a form of cross country mountain bike riding that is really more Adventure MTB with long days and epic 4000m+ days on the bike.
+The area is home to cool weather, light pine forests, and deep canyons connected by a dense web of ancient Mayan paths.
+Quiché cyclists here are among the most enthusiastic and well trained riders in the country practicing their sport on massive mountains.

-The style mountain biking in quiché is as broad as the department.
-Connect ancient acuaducts in the 3100m+ pine forests of María Tecún.
-Cross deep canyons of Chichicastenango and observe steep, terraced agriculture.
+The variety of mountain biking in quiché is as broad as the department.
+Connect ancient aqueducts in the 3100m+ pine forests of María Tecún.
+Cross deep canyons of Chichicastenango and observe steep, pre-Hispanic terraced agriculture.
 Explore the frontier of mountain biking in the towering Cuchumatánes mountains, and Nebaj to the north.
-Quiché is full of micro climates including cold forests, tropical pockets of fruit and banana and and inland desert.
+Quiché is full of micro climates including cold forests, tropical pockets of fruit and banana and and inland desert dubbed “el corridor secco”.

 Remote 4×4 roads and ancestral Mayan trails spider through the department crossing ripping chains of mountains that define the Chixoy-polochic geological fault.

 Capital of the department – located in the heart of the Guatemalan mountains Santa Cruz serves as the trading post for the numerous indigenous villages throughout the department.
 Seldom visited by tourists the town is a mixture of dense urban markets, and and cattle pastures.
 The terrain in Quiché is incredibly steep, split by 300m deep deep barrancos (canyons).